 Subsequent Court decisions found that Congress had considerable discretion in determining which activities "affect" interstate commerce, as long as the legislation was "reasonably" related to achieving its goals of regulating interstate commerce.
 Thus the Court found that in some cases, events of purely local commerce (such as local working conditions) might, because of market forces, negatively affect the regulation of interstate commerce, and thus would be susceptible to regulation.
-The Court has also held that an activity which in itself does not affect interstate commerce could be regulated if all such activities taken together in the aggregate did affect interstate commerce.
-Under the reasoning of these cases, the Court has upheld
+The Court has also held that an activity which in itself does not affect interstate commerce could be regulated if all such activities taken in the aggregate did affect interstate commerce.

-&lt;sup>37Champion v.
+&lt;sup>38 Champion v.
 Ames (The Lottery Case), 188 U.S. 321 (1903).

-&lt;sup>38Hippolite Egg Co. v.
+&lt;sup>39 Hippolite Egg Co. v.
 United States, 220 U.S. 45 (1911).

-&lt;sup>39Hoke v.
+&lt;sup>40 Hoke v.
 United States, 227 U.S. 308 (1913).

-&lt;sup>40United States v.
+&lt;sup>41 United States v.
 E.C.
 Knight Co., 156 U.S. 1, 12 (1895).

-&lt;sup>41Carter v.
+&lt;sup>42 Carter v.
 Carter Coal Co., 298 U.S. 238, 304 (1936).

-&lt;sup>44United States v.
+&lt;sup>45 United States v.
 Darby, 312 U.S. 100 (1941)(approving legislation relating to working conditions).

-&lt;sup>46Wickard v.
+&lt;sup>47 Wickard v.
 Filburn, 317 U.S. 111 (1942).

-many diverse laws, including laws regulating production of wheat on farms, racial discrimination by businesses, and loan-sharking.
+laws, including laws regulating production of wheat on farms, racial discrimination by businesses, and loan-sharking.

-The Lopez case was significant in that it is the first time since 1937 that the Supreme Court struck down a federal statute purely based on a finding that the Congress had exceeded it powers under the Commerce Clause.
-In doing so, the Court revisited its prior cases, sorted the commerce power into three categories, and asserted that the Congress could not go beyond these three categories: 1) regulation of channels of commerce; 2) regulation of instrumentalities of commerce; and 3) regulation of economic activities which "affect" commerce.
+The Lopez case was significant in that it is the first time since 1937 that the Supreme Court struck down a federal statute purely based on a finding that Congress had exceeded it powers under the Commerce Clause.
+In doing so, the Court revisited its prior cases, sorted the commerce power into three categories, and asserted that Congress could not go beyond these three categories: (1) regulation of channels of commerce, (2) regulation of instrumentalities of commerce, and (3) regulation of economic activities that "affect" commerce.

-Within the third category of activities which "affect commerce," the Court determined that the power to regulate commerce applies to intrastate activities only when they "substantially" affect commerce.
-Still, the Court in Lopez spoke approvingly of earlier cases upholding laws which regulated intrastate credit transactions, restaurants utilizing interstate supplies, and hotels catering to interstate guests.
+Within the third category of activities that "affect commerce," the Court determined that the power to regulate commerce applies to intrastate activities only when they "substantially" affect commerce.
+Still, the Court in Lopez spoke approvingly of earlier cases upholding laws that regulated intrastate credit transactions, restaurants utilizing interstate supplies, and hotels catering to interstate guests.
 The Court also recognized that while some intrastate activities may by themselves have a trivial effect on commerce, regulation of these activities may be constitutional if their regulation is an essential part of a larger economic regulatory scheme.
 Thus, the Court even approved what has been perceived as one of its most expansive rulings, Wickard v.
 Filburn, which allowed the regulation of the production and consumption of wheat for home consumption.

-The Court in Lopez found, however, that the Gun Free School Zones Act fell into none of the three categories set out above.
+The Court in Lopez found, however, that the Gun-Free School Zones Act fell into none of the three categories set out above.
 It held that it is not a regulation of channels of commerce, nor does it protect an instrumentality of commerce.
 Finally, its effect on interstate commerce was found to be too removed to be "substantial."
-The Court noted that the activity regulated, the possession of guns in school, neither
+The Court noted that the regulated activity, possessing guns in school, neither by